Digimon Survive: Plot

-Takuma Momozuka, Minoru Hinata, Aoi Shibuya, Saki Kimishima, Ryo Tominaga, Shuuji Kayama, Kaito Shinonome, Miu Shinonome, and others are on a historical studies extracurricular activities camp during spring break.
-On the second day Takuma, Minoru and Aoi visit a famous local temple to investigate the legend of the "Beast Gods" (Kemonogami) where a festival to celebrate them will take place.
+Takuma Momozuka, Minoru Hinata, Aoi Shibuya, Saki Kimishima, Ryo Tominaga, and Shuuji Kayama are teenagers on a historical studies extracurricular activities camp during spring break.
+On the second day the students follow local siblings Kaito and Miu Shinonome to visit a famous local temple to investigate the legend of the "Beast Gods" (Kemonogami).
+They are joined by an elderly man referred to only as "Professor" who claims to be studying the legends of the Kemonogami.
 As they explore, they come across Koromon, then hear screaming.
 Koromon and the group run to the source and find their classmates being attacked by other Digimon.
 Koromon digivolves to Agumon and scares the Digimon away.
-It is at this point, that Takuma and the others discover they are in another world.
+It is at this point that Takuma and the others discover they are in another world.